Nitrokey/nitrokey-documentation/nethsm/pkcs11/pkcs11-tool.rst

     pin min/max        : 0/0

 .. note::
-   If your configuration supports more than one slot, you maybe have to add the `--slot <arg>` option in pkcs11-tool commands to use the right one.
+   If your configuration supports more than one slot, you may have to add the ``--slot <arg>`` option in pkcs11-tool commands to use the right one.

 Key IDs
 -------

 pkcs11-tool uses an hexadecimal key ID to identify keys.
-In this module the NetHSM string name is transformed into bytes so the key ID is the hexadecimal representation of the bytes.
+NetHSM uses alphanumerical strings as key ID.
+NetHSM's PKCS#11 module uses the raw byte values of the string to form the PKCS#11 ID.
-You can get the hexadecimal version of a NetHSM key with ``xxd`` :
+You can get the hexadecimal version of a NetHSM key with ``xxd``:

 .. code-block:: bash